-If you find a new lump or change, it's best to see a doctor.
-Even if you've had a benign lump in the past, don't assume a new lump is the same.
-The lump may not be breast cancer, but it's best to get it checked.
+If you find a new lump or change, it is best to see a doctor.
+Even if you have had a benign lump in the past, don't assume a new lump will be the same.
+The lump may not be breast cancer, but it is best to get it checked.